 External observations result in feedback for teachers as well.
 External observations provide an additional opportunity for feedback and help ensure that observation results are used consistently to support improvement and assess growth over time.
 Site leaders and Ready Regions should use the external observation feedback report along with the individualized feedback from local observations to guide professional development for teachers.
-Sample external feedback reports are provided for each age-level on the Virginia External Observation website.
+Sample external feedback reports and guidance for using external observation feedback reports are provided for each age-level on the Virginia External Observation website.

-7.2.2c Using Feedback from External Observations to Support Local Observers
+7.2.2c Using Information from External Observations to Support Local Observers

-Ready Regions and other programs leaders should regularly compare the results from external observation feedback reports to local observation results to identify local observer strengths and needs.
+Ready Regions and other programs leaders should regularly use the results from external observations and score replacement data to identify local observer strengths and needs.
 The following guidance can be used for local-external score comparison and professional development planning.